SysKitTeam/docs-point/governance-and-automation/provisioning/templates.md

  - **Template availability** – defines the group of users that are able to select the template when submitting requests for new workspaces.
    - Everyone - the template is available to all users in your organization
    - Specific - the template is available to users that meet specified conditions
-     - If selected, condition type needs to be selected from the dropdown menu.
+     - If selected, the condition type needs to be selected from the dropdown menu.

 Once you complete this process, your new template will appear in the **Templates** list and will become visible for end-users in **SysKit Point Teams app** when requesting a new workspace.